Ben-Ganon/Obsidian_Olympus_DnD/General/Combat Mechanics.md

 These include scoping the battlefield (Intuition Roll) or using Boons with Cast Time Instant.
 This can be done at any point in the turn.
 You can use the movement, action, and bonus action in any order.
+You can only do one bonus action, one action, and one movement action per turn, unless stated otherwise in a boon or ability.

+#### Weapons and Inventory
+You can switch weapons during combat.
+If the weapon was equipped (written on the character sheet figure) then this action costs 1 action (lasts 1 CT).
+If the Weapon is in your inventory, it costs 2 CT (two turns) to swap them out.
+Likewise, retrieving any item not equipped to use in combat will cost 2 CT.
+A knife or axe that is equipped can be drawn as a bonus action and used instantly.
+Weapons can be dual wielded, but only one can be used each turn.
 #### Movement
 Movement is tile-based according to your Movespeed.
 Movespeed is in Meters/Turn